CharakaJith/coursework_01_20200241_w1810001/README.md

 - Passwords are hashed securely (e.g., using bcrypt) before being stored in the database.
 - User authentication is handled using **JSON Web Tokens (JWT)**, which are issued upon successful login and validated on protected routes.
+- **API keys** are used to secure publicly exposed endpoints.
+Specifically, the `GET /countries` and `GET /countries/:id` endpoints require a valid API key.
-- Each user can generate up to two unique **API keys**, which are used to authenticate access to public or shared endpoints.
+- Each user can generate up to **two API keys** at a time.
+- API keys are valid for **30 days** from the time of creation and can be **revoked by the user at any time**.
 - API keys are stored and transmitted securely.
-- Both API keys and tokens have predefined expiration times to enhance security.
+- Both API keys and JWT tokens have predefined expiration times to enhance security.

 ### 4. External APIs